daniel-aguilar/daniel-aguilar.github.io/_posts/2017-06-11-squashing-old-references-with-django-migrations.md

 ---
-title: 'Squashing Old References with Django Migrations'
+title: Squashing Old References with Django Migrations
-categories: guides
-tags: [python, django]
 ---

 The other day I found a small typo in a function I was referencing in